ConstanceNwaigwe/French-Toast/README.md

 # French-Toast Web page
-This is a page showing the view how to make french toast
+The page shows the viewer how to make french toast